sanidhyajadaun/Python-UPES/README.md

 d)	Write a NumPy program to generate an array of 15 random numbers from a standard normal distribution. <br>

 #

+## **9. Pandas**

+List of Lab Activities: -
+Q1.
+Refer the given excel file and perform various operations using pandas library: